Link Search Menu Expand Document Documentation Menu

 babelfishpg_common: SQL Server data types

 Data types are often really similar but not necessarily 100% identical.
 Therefore, the Babelfish development team provides specific data types which mimic SQL Server behavior.
-You will find an up-to-date list of unsupported data types and other functionality on the Babelfish compatibility page.

 babelfishpg_money: Money data type